Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: The Problem

 \section{The $\ojzj$ Problem}

-To study via mathematical means how MOEAs cope with multimodality, we now define and analyze a class of bi-objective functions of scalable difficulty.
-This is strongly influenced by the single-objective \jump function class proposed in~\cite{DrosteJW02}, which is intensively used in the theory of single-objective evolutionary computation and which gave rise to many interesting results including that larger mutation rates help in the optimization of multi-modal functions \citep[e.g.,][]{DoerrLMN17}, that crossover can help to cope with multimodality \citep[e.g.,][]{JansenW02,DangFKKLOSS18}, and that estimation-of-distribution algorithms and the \opllga can significantly outperform classic evolutionary algorithms on multi-modal problems \citep[e.g.,][]{HasenohrlS18,Doerr19gecco,AntipovDK20,AntipovD20ppsn}.
+To study via mathematical means how MOEAs cope with multimodality, we now define and analyze a class of bi-objective functions of scalable difficulty. {As mentioned above, t}his is strongly influenced by the single-objective \jump function class proposed in~\cite{DrosteJW02}, which is intensively used in the theory of single-objective evolutionary computation and which gave rise to many interesting results including that larger mutation rates help in the optimization of multimodal functions, like~\cite{DoerrLMN17}, that crossover can help to cope with multimodality, like~\cite{JansenW02,DangFKKLOSS18}, and that estimation-of-distribution algorithms and the \opllga can significantly outperform classic evolutionary algorithms on multimodal problems, like~\cite{HasenohrlS18,Doerr21cgajump,AntipovD20ppsn,AntipovDK22}.